MailTape/MailTape-v1/_posts/2017-12-03-Hector-Gachan.md

 _Inès_: **"**The musical equivalent of 100 litres of multi-vitamin juice.**"**

 ## Sean Nicholas Savage - Opposing Truths
-_Inès_: **"**I won’t lie, one of the reasons I picked this song is because of the shared lyrics with Hector Gachan’s second choice.
+_Inès_: **"**I won’t lie, one of the reasons I chose this song is because of the shared lyrics with Hector Gachan’s second choice.
 Other than that, it’s also because it’s a nice, kinda cheesy, delicate ballad with an amazing chorus.**"**

 ## Maison de Retraite - today i am a piece of shit
 _Inès_: **"**Hector Gachan picked a song about everything being shitty, so I picked a song about being a piece of shit.
 To be fair, this track is just noisy nonsense, which for some reason makes a lot of sense to me.
 Happy Sunday guys, let’s all bask in the satisfying feeling of knowing that we can be useless human beings today.**"**